rpadhikari/FFT_Codes/README.md

 This code is still not fully polished, however it works as desired.
 Plotting of results and other fancyness will be added soon.
 Please stay tuned.
 I am very happy to listen from you, please write me rajendra dot adhikari @ ku dot edu dot np.

+To compile and run just type:
+  sh run.sh or ./run.sh